HathorNetwork/hathor-explorer-service/text/0003-metadata-api.md

 # Summary
 [summary]: #summary

-Metadata APi will provide metadata information about Hathor Network Entities.
+Metadata API will provide metadata information about Transactions, Tokens, Blocks and other things on Network.
 It will start with Transactions and Tokens

 # Motivation
 [motivation]: #motivation

-We need to have some data about Hathor Network Entities that can't be stored on the blockchain.
+We need to have some data about Transactions, Tokens, Blocks and other things on Network that can't be stored on the blockchain.
 So, we store somewhere else and retrieve them through MetadataAPI

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation